ChristianBagshaw/Improved-methods-for-finding-imaginary-quadratic-fields-with-high-n-rank/Individual Algorithms/README.txt

 This directory contains the algorithms "Algorithm 3.1 Factoring Sieve" and "DyD Ext".
 These are not intended for individual use, but simply to proivide an implementation of the algorithms.

-DyD Ext
+Commenting within these files can be viewed for more information.